mampfes/hacs_waste_collection_schedule/doc/source/elmbridge_gov_uk.md

   * If a date is more than 1 month in the past, assume it's an incorrectly assigned date and increments the year by 1.
 * Once that's been done, offset the week-commencing dates to match day of the week indicated for each waste collection type.

-There no  indication of how public holidays affect collection schedules, so plenty of scope for things to go wrong!
+So, plenty of scope for things to go wrong!

 If you have a better way of doing this, feel free to update all the elmbridge_gov_uk files via a pull request!